ministryofjustice/security-guidance/docs/password-creation-and-authentication-guide.md

 ## Default passwords

-All default passwords must be changed before using any system.
-Default passwords should not be 'guessable'.
+All default passwords **shall** be changed before using any system.
+Default passwords **should not** be 'guessable'.
 This applies to all new, modified or replaced systems, applications and end-user devices or endpoints.

 ## Password length and complexity

 Best practice for creating a strong password is to create a passphrase consisting of a string of words that is easy to remember.
 If using this approach, have a minimum of three words in the passphrase.
-Passwords must be complex and difficult to guess.
+Passwords **shall** be complex and difficult to guess.
 When selecting a password, ensure that:

 -   It has a minimum of 8 characters for personal accounts.
 -   It has a minimum of 15 characters for high value accounts, for example administrator accounts, password managers or service accounts.